shariqshah/symmetry/README.md

 	* Move game, common and game library related code into separate folders.
 	* Fixed game crashing on exit after game library has been reloaded more than once.
 	* Made game compile and run under windows with visual studio 2017 using GENie
+	* Implemented file copy and file delete on windows and linux.
+	* Implemented a work-around for dll locking on windows by creating a copy of the game lib at launch and when reloading, unloading the current dll, deleting it and creating new copy of the updated dll and loading that